VitorPaiva/MiseEnPlace/README.md

 Now you can open your browser and start exploring the app.

-The app does not allow new user registation bue you can use the following credentials to Login.
+The app does not allow new user registation but you can use the following credentials to Login.

 user:vitor
 pass: passwordvitor123